 Three — Generation of Everything.

-Three is a special number in Chinese culture, which represents the harmonious combination of heaven, earth, and human.
+Three (三) is a unique number in Chinese culture, representing the harmonious combination of heaven, earth, and humans.

-In the masterpiece Tao Te Ching (or Dao De Jing), three begets everything.
+Three begets everything in the masterpiece Tao Te Ching (or Dao De Jing).

 Other Meanings of Chinese Number Three in Phrases and Poems